SQL Server Migrations & Upgrades

 Here are a few options:

-• Restore from native backup written to Azure Blob Storage
+1. Restore a native .bak file from Azure Blob Storage

 My questions